 Managing a Caché instance on the Microsoft Windows platform is straightforward.
-You can perform most tasks using the Management Portal and the Caché Launcher.
+You can perform most tasks using the Management Portal and the Caché Launcher (also known as the cube).
 You can also control a Caché instance from a command prompt.
 This chapter discusses the following topics:

 The primary Caché interface on Microsoft Windows platforms is the Caché Launcher.
 From the Caché Launcher, you can start all of the Caché configuration and management tools.
 You can also invoke each Launcher command from a shortcut or command line.

 Correspondingly, you can initiate many of the Caché tools from the Start menu by pointing to Programs, Caché, and then to the appropriate Caché instance name.

 When you start Caché on a Windows-based system, the Caché Launcher appears in the system tray of the taskbar.